 Sober Living Homes Explained

 After the fully immersive experience of rehab ends, the work of living sober begins.
-It takes as much commitment and dedication as anything and a concentrated power of will to overcome triggering situations.
+It takes as much commitment and dedication as anything and concentrated power of will to overcome triggering situations.

-Keep in mind, going from treatment straight back to your day to day increases the chance of relapse because, while you’re outfitted with the tools to deal with stressors, you haven’t really put them into practice yet.
+Keep in mind, going from treatment straight back to your day-to-day increases the chance of relapse because, while you’re outfitted with the tools to deal with stressors, you haven’t really put them into practice yet.

 The big difference between them and a residential program is that you’re freely able to come and go.
 The rigid structure that defined the inpatient treatment is gone and you can take care of your work and family obligations, partake in hobbies and leisure activities and whatever you please so long as you comply with the rules and mandates of the sober living home.

 Sober living homes are essentially a safe and supportive environment to operate from.
-A place where you can further develop those new, non-substance based, coping mechanisms and cement healthy living habits.
+A place where you can further develop those new, non-substance-based, coping mechanisms and cement healthy living habits.